Doodle Queens by Graeme David Fishwick

 magic-tv says...

-In this short review, Craig introduces 'Doodle Queens' as a compact and versatile packet trick from Alakazam Magic.
-He compares it to 'Kids Cards' by Richard Pinner, noting its simplicity and portability.
+Craig introduces 'Doodle Queens' as a compact and versatile packet trick, comparing it to 'Kids Cards' and highlighting its simplicity, portability, and strong recommendation for ease of use.

 Performance videos